byronwhitlock-google/health-check-proxy/README.md

 # Health Check Proxy

 This GCP cloud function allows non standard uptime checks to be performed.
 The stackdriver uptime check does not allow verification of http error codes.
 The response must always be 200.
 This GCP cloud function is should be called by the stackdriver uptime check.
-It will do a subrequest to a url defined in cloud storage, then print out the http status code of the subrequest.
+It will do a subrequest (HTTP GET) to a url defined in cloud storage, then print out the http status code of the subrequest.
 This cloud function should always return 200 itself so it can be checked via response output in stackdriver monitoring.

 ## Getting Started